 We utilize digital x-rays, ultrasound, echocardiography and real-time ECG to rapidly diagnose and stabilize any heart disease.

 We work closely with our cardiologist to ensure the highest level of acute and chronic heart disease identification and management without needing to transport your patient to or from CASE.
 Our large oxygen cages house animals requiring supplemental oxygen.
 In this way, we can provide exact amount of additional oxygen required to animals of various sizes.

-We have a ventilator that assists pets that cannot breathe on their own.
+We are able to supplement higher concentrations of oxygen with oxygen cages and high flow oxygen therapy.
+We also have a ventilator that assists pets that cannot breathe on their own.

 Unfortunately, dogs frequently have access to a number of potential toxins.
 CASE has an extensive database of possible side effects associated with a variety of potentially toxic substances.
 We also utilize veterinary toxicologists at the Animal Poison Control Center (1-888-426-4435) allowing for rapid identification and treatment.
 Some of the most common toxins are not considered harmful to people!
 Here is a list of common animal toxins:

 - Non-Steroidal Anti-Inflammatory Drugs (NSAIDS)- such as aspirin and ibuprofen

 - Anti-Depressant Medications

 - Heart Medications

 - Some Nuts